New baby Clydesdales born at Anheuser-Busch ranch

 “In five years, these guys are going to be joining the ranks and literally are going to become a part of history, and they’ll take their place on the hitch,” Trout said.

-The hitch, seen at games like opening day and Super Bowl commercials, is to help celebrate this year.
-The baby Clydesdales will be the starting lineup for the first-ever “Football and Foals” watch party.
+The baby Clydesdales will be the starting lineup for the first-ever “Football and Foals” watch party at the ranch.

-“You’re going to have an amazing atmosphere, and you’re going to be the first ones to get a sneak peek of the foals this year,” Trout said.
+“You’re going to have an amazing atmosphere (at the party), and you’re going to be the first ones to get a sneak peek of the foals this year,” Trout said.